rdmpage/data-citation-corpus/README.md

 ### Repositories

-The data repositories that are cited are identified by local UUIDs, so it is non-trivial to figure out which repository is which.
+The data repositories cited are identified by local UUIDs, so it is non-trivial to figure out which repository is which.
 Here is a list so far:

 | Repository | id | citation count |
 |--|--|--|